JEdward7777/codex-wordmap/README.md

 ### Activating User Settings
 To modify the alignment training settings for _codex-wordmap_:

-1. Open Visual Studio Code and press `Ctrl+Shift+P` to open the Command Palette.
+1. Open VSCodium and press `Ctrl+Shift+P` to open the Command Palette.
 2. Type "Preferences: Open Settings (UI)" to access the settings editor with a user-friendly interface.
 3. In the settings, search for `codex-wordmap` to find and modify the relevant settings like `alignmentTraining.enabled` and `alignmentTraining.bookGroups`.
 4. Adjust the settings as needed, and ensure your configuration reflects the desired setup for alignment training.

 ## Usage

-To familiarize yourself with the project, please refer to the following [YouTube video](https://youtu.be/a50lTK3R8po) tutorial.
-Additionally, you may find the following [video](https://youtu.be/Pr1H999OXNw) demonstrating the effective utilization of our AI-powered alignment suggestion feature helpful.
+To familiarize yourself with the project, please refer to the following [YouTube video](https://youtu.be/Z64khgwMiQk) tutorial.

 ## License